 In sports, unlike most other life endeavors, participants are often more readily known and recognized because of their number as much as they are their name.
 In basketball, #23 will always be Michael Jordan’s number, and in hockey #99 belongs to “The Great One” Wayne Gretzky.
-Baseball fans know that Derek Jeter is #2 (another number the Yankees will undoubtedly retire once Jeter calls it a career), and there are dozens more numbers that we have come to associate with famous sports figures over the years.
-Unlike non-athletes (the majority of society) who go to work each day without wearing a numbered jersey, athletes are unique in that they often become one with their number, which contributes to their unique “athletic identity.”
-(Sport Success 360)
+Baseball fans know that Derek Jeter was #2, and there are dozens more numbers that we have come to associate with famous sports figures over the years.
+Unlike non-athletes (the majority of society) who go to work each day without wearing a numbered jersey, athletes are unique in that they often become one with their number, which contributes to their unique athletic identity.

 The Implications of Athletic Identity